 I’ve heard that too much Ozone may be bad for me.
 Is this true?

 In my experience, the answer is no. Expecially if you control its application.
 I have three suction devices that removes all excess ozone from the area.
 It has been shown that ozone is only a problem in a dental setting if it is breathed in as it is not good for our lung tissue.
 Otherwise, ozone is perfectly fine and in fact beneficial to the body as it breaks down to simple oxygen when exposed to other tissues in the body.
 One warning however.
 I use ozone at concentrations that are not recommended for home use and ozone should not be used outside of a clinical setting.
 One reason is that I use ozone from a medical grade oxygen tank that is pure and sterile.
 You don’t want to be concentrating impurities or toxic elements form the air.
 The other reason is that I can control its application and keep you protected from breathing it in.
 Both of these points are important to keep you safe.

 If you have a cavity, how to prevent a root canal from happening

 The best way for me to tell you how I do this is to show you an actual case I treated recently in my office.
 From the first picture to the right you can clearly see that they tooth has a large cavity.
 Normally, this kind of decay would result in a root canal.

-However, there is a specific way I do this and a protocol I use that I have developed over the years to have a high level of success in treating these teeth.
+However, there is a specific way I do this and a protocol that I use that I have developed over the years to have a high level of success in treating these teeth.
 The goal is to: